greymd/tmux-xpanes/README.md

 # Features
 * Split tmux's window into multiple panes.
   + Build command lines from given arguments & execute them on the panes.
-* Runnable from the terminal without tmux session.
+* Runnable from out of tmux session.
-* Runnable within tmux session.
+* Runnable in tmux session.
 * Operation logging.
-* Pane layout arrangement.
+* Layout arrangement for panes.
-* Generate command lines from standard-input (Pipe mode).
+* Generate command lines from standard input (Pipe mode).

 # Requirements